cnftexchange/policy-ids/README.md

 # policy-ids

-List of verified CNFTs policy ids.
+List of verified CNFTs Policy IDs.

-## How to add your policy
+## How to add your Policy ID

 1. Fork this repository
 2. Add a file with the name of your project, in lowercase and using snake casing, i.e. `cardinos.json`